 We visited here with a couple friends and walked a few miles along the trails and around the pond up to a high point.

-One thing to note: GPS directions to this park aren’t always accurate, and the turnoff is difficult to find.
+One thing to note: GPS directions to this park are incorrect, and the turnoff is difficult to find.
 It’s off to the right as Highway 44 and Highway 6 westbound merge together, and there’s a median so it can’t be accessed from the eastbound side of the road.
 It took us a couple of attempts to figure this out.

 2. River Highlands State Park – Cromwell, CT